top of page

 I needed to reach out to others in my life consciously and relentlessly before I began to get a clue about how to "love myself."
 I needed to see them mirror love back to me constantly before I began to get it.

-[And yes, I'm using categories created as part of the self-help movement to discredit the self-help movement, proof of my inconsistency as a human.
-But these are movable, changeable and simply a way to start to make conscious what is often unexamined and unnamed.]
+[And yes, I'm using categories created as part of the self-help movement to discredit the self-help movement, proof of my inconsistency as a human.)

-3 SUPER BASIC CATEGORIES created by Stan Tatkin... (you can find a more in depth review here) Not the be all and end all but a start...
+3 SUPER BASIC CATEGORIES created by Stan Tatkin based on attachment theory... (you can find a more in depth review here) Not the be all and end all but a start.

 And of course these ideas of family and initial blueprints are situated in the larger context of a culture that has specific models of love and either supports or stresses the immediate family.